Balasubramanian-pg/SQL-Portfolio/Balanced Tree Sales/Balanced Tree.md

 * **Results Interpretation:** The results list product names, their `total_item_revenue`, and `total_item_discounts`, ordered by `total_item_revenue`.
 For example, for "Blue Polo Shirt - Mens," the total revenue was $217,683, and the total discount applied was $26,819.07.
 This helps understand the discount impact on revenue for each product.

 ---

-Let's move on to Section B (Transaction Analysis) in the next response to keep things organized.
-Let me know if you have any specific questions about Section A before we proceed!